Ihor-Novakovskyi/Food-Project/README.md

+Сlick to watch lending page.Unfortunately you can't do POST request in GitHub https://ihor-novakovskyi.github.io/Food-Project/
 I didn't have goals to make this project adaptive to devices.
 This project was created using native JavaScript code, the fetch function, browser APIs,localStorage APIs and the Webpack builder.
 Through this code, I gained a deep understanding of the power of JavaScript when working within the V8 engine and how it can be utilized within a browser environment.
 It has also allowed me to better comprehend